 What does one serve at a party in the fall?
-Why, a summery pasta salad, of course.
+Why, a summery Mediterranean Pesto Pasta Salad, of course.

 Who would do such a thing?
 Maybe a person who just can’t let go of summer.
 Maybe a person who plays Christmas music in October.
 Maybe a confused person.
 Or maybe someone who has an ungodly amount of love for pesto.
 Maybe me.